 Another tip-up goes off and we run out.
 When she begins playing the fish, my daughter can tell it’s a good one.
 It makes a few runs before it arrives at the hole.
 Two times the hook gets caught on the bottom edge.
 The second is enough to give that fish another lease on life, and we re-bait the hook.

 Just as we begin to pack up for the night, another flag goes up.
 My daughter handily pulls up a 20-incher, which will also go for a ride in the sled.
 We finish gathering our stuff and head back feeling redeemed and refreshed.

 It’s getting dark and suppertime is fast approaching.
-I dump chili in a pot and put it on the wood stove.
-I grab a couple plastic bags and hurry out to fillet those fish.
+So I dump chili in a pot and put it on the wood stove, then grab a plastic bag and hurry out to fillet those fish.

 Chili is getting warm by the time I get back inside.
 It stokes our internal fires and my son and I hatch a plan to bundle up and go out on the lake.
 Due to the absence of moonlight and clouds, stargazing should be at its best.

 The snow conforms to our backsides as we wiggle into place.
 It’s cold at first on my back and legs, but that goes away.
 Maybe I’m going numb, but I don’t care.